kanisterio/kanister/docs/functions.rst

    :align: left
    :widths: 5,5,5,15

-   `namespace`, Yes, `string`, namespace of the application that you want to backup the data of `pod`, Yes, `string`, pod of the application that you want to backup the data of `container`, Yes, `string`, name of the kanister sidecar container `includePath`, Yes, `string`, path of the data to be backed up `userPassphrase`, Yes, `string`, user access credentials for kopia repository server
+   `namespace`, Yes, `string`, namespace of the container that you want to backup the data of `pod`, Yes, `string`, pod name of the container that you want to backup the data of `container`, Yes, `string`, name of the kanister sidecar container `includePath`, Yes, `string`, path of the data to be backed up `userPassphrase`, Yes, `string`, user access credentials for kopia repository server